Things To See & Do

 Devon & Cornwall

 From rocky headlands and high sea cliffs to secluded coves, golden sandy beaches and turquoise bays there’s a lot of coast line to explore in Devon and Cornwall.
-And, in between, you’ll find two National Parks, a wealth of picture-postcard pretty villages, verdant countryside and a slightly slower pace of life where there’s plenty of time to stop and admire the landscape.
+You’ll find two National Parks, a wealth of picture-postcard pretty villages, verdant countryside and a slightly slower pace of life where there’s plenty of time to stop and admire the landscape.
 The generally mild and sunny climate is an added bonus.

 Video credit @Visit Exmoor